milesgalli/goodReadme-generator/readme.md

 # Final Thoughts:
 This assignment took abit of getting used to, i found the filtering and creating the readme resposne abit tricky.
 Im still getting used to the command prompts and working out of the terminal.
 I still find dealing with objects abit annoying, but as we transition into object oriented programming.
-More practice with objects should improve my confidence when working with them.
+More practice with objects should improve my confidence when working with them. g with them. g with them. milesgalli